anushree200/RISCV-Assembler/README.md

 - final.c : The main assembler code responsible for translating assembly instructions into machine code.
 - instr_R/instr_IS/instr_SRAI_IS/instr_B/instr_J/instr_U.h : Header files for the each format process instruction
 - instr_R/instr_IS/instr_SRAI_IS/instr_B/instr_J/instr_U.c : Contains the function for processing each format
+- register_no.h and register_no.c : Its the header and function containing file respectively for getting the source and destination register numbers from the string type and also from the alias name.
 - input.s: A sample file containing RISC-V assembly instructions to be processed by the assembler.
 - output.hex: The output file that contains the translated machine code in hexadecimal format.
 To know the details of each function, variables and the flow of code execution, refer the report.pdf